yashsuman15/SDKPython/README.md

     print(f"Project creation failed: {str(e)}")
 ```

+---

-### Uploading Pre-annotations
+## Uploading Pre-annotations

-Pre-annotations help predefine labels for your dataset, speeding up the annotation process.
-The SDK provides both synchronous and asynchronous methods for uploading pre-annotations.
+**Pre-annotations are labels which can be pre-loaded to a project which can speed up manual annotation**

 #### Example Usage (Synchronous):